 Galleries and Exhibitions

-The New Hampshire Institute of Art maintains three gallery spaces on our Manchester and Sharon Arts Center campuses.
+Wet maintains several gallery spaces.
 We feature rotating exhibits of work by students, faculty, alumni, and regionally or nationally acclaimed artists.
 In addition, the Vault Gallery, set in an old bank vault and run by students, gives BFA students the chance to experience curating and managing an art show.

 The Office of Student Affairs maintains a full slate of special programs, both on campus and far further afield.

-Visiting Artists: NHIA is proud to bring top names in the art world to your doorstep with our visiting artist workshops and our Distinguished American Artists Discussing Art lectures.
+Visiting Artists: We are proud to bring top names in the art world to your doorstep with our visiting artist workshops and our Distinguished American Artists Discussing Art lectures.